Skip main navigation

 In the early morning or the early evening, the conditions are particularly good for horse riding, as you won't find anyone else on the beach.
 It is great fun to trot along the beach or ride through the tropical rainforest, while the stables also offer romantic picnics for couples.
 They can also provide their horses for weddings or photoshoots upon request.

-Image: Horse riding on the beach on Mahé
+Horse riding on the beach on MahéHorse riding on the beach on Mahé